adammansson/complex-numbers/README.md

-my first program in java! complex numbers and the Cartesian complex plane in the terminal.
+complex numbers and the Cartesian complex plane in the terminal.